stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 ```

 Let's digest this monstrosity.
 This is written in point-free
-style, so we have to read it from right to left.
+style, so we have to read it from end to beginning.
 First, we
 split the whole string at line breaks, getting a list of strings
 (function `Data.String.lines`).
 Next, we analyze each line,
 keeping track of the presence of annotations (`map readLine`).